anatoliastack/anatoliastack/README.md

 ## 📄 License

-Anadolu Stack is open-source software licensed under the **MIT License**.
+Anatolia Stack is open-source software licensed under the **MIT License**.

 ---

 ## ⭐ Support

-If Anadolu Stack helps you build better software,
+If Anatolia Stack helps you build better software,
 consider giving it a ⭐ on GitHub.